Find a psychologist in Washington DC

 8. Is it a good fit?

-What happens when you call for psychotherapy?
+What happens when you call for psychotherapy with me?